Sheriff’s Citizen Patrol:

 - 21 years of age or older and United States citizenship

 - Pass a background investigation, Computer Stress Voice Analysis (CVSA) exam, a medical screening, and a drug screen

 - Able to deal with sensitive information and maintain confidentiality

-Once a citizen completes these requirements, a second 45 hour training program is required.
-This program meets one night a week for ten weeks and covers a myriad of law enforcement related topics.
+Once a citizen completes these requirements, a second five week training program is required.
+This program meets twice a week for five weeks and covers a myriad of law enforcement related topics.
 The curriculum focuses on skills needed while working as a Citizen Patrol volunteer.
 Topics include officer safety, law enforcement ethics, report writing, radio communications, speed monitoring, traffic direction, accident scene preservation, crime prevention, and much more.

 Upon graduation, volunteers will be quickly integrated into the Patrol Division with field training by both sworn deputies and Citizen Patrol field training officers in order to gain on the job training experience.

 To download a tri-fold brochure about this program, please click on the image below.